-• The management of all children with intimate care needs will be carefully planned.
+Health and Safety

-- Staff who provide intimate care are trained to do so (including Child Protection, and Moving and Handling where appropriate) and fully aware of best practice. - Where specialist equipment and facilities above that currently available in the school are required, every effort will be made to provide appropriate facilities in a timely fashion, following assessment by a Physiotherapist and/or Occupational Therapist. - There is careful communication with any pupil who requires intimate care in line with their preferred means of communication to discuss needs and preferences - Staff will be supported to adapt their practice in relation to the needs of individual children taking into account developmental changes. - We encourage the children to inform us when they have wet or soiled themselves. - Pupils will be supported to achieve the highest level of independence possible, according to their individual condition and abilities.
-For wet accidents children will be encouraged to change themselves in a toilet cubicle with a staff member available for support. - Where more support is required for cleaning of soiling accidents then gloves will be used.
-Gloves and an apron will be used where a child requires intimate care due to illness.
-Hand washing and hygiene is of utmost importance. - Body fluids Urine, faeces, blood and vomit will be cleaned up immediately and disposed of safely using medical bins or double bagging. - Soiled children's clothing with be bagged to go home staff will not rinse it. - Children will be kept away from the affected area until the incident has been completely dealt with. - All staff maintain high standards of personal hygiene, and will take all practicable steps to prevent and control the spread of infection. - Parents are asked to provide spare underwear, clothes, nappies, wipes as required.
-A small range of spare underwear and clothes are kept in school for emergency use. - Individual care plans will be drawn up for any pupil requiring regular intimate care and permission will be sought from parents. - Careful consideration will be given to individual situations to determine how many adults should be present during intimate care procedures.
+- Where specialist equipment and facilities above that are currently available in the school are required, every effort will be made to provide appropriate facilities in a timely fashion, following assessment by a Physiotherapist and/or Occupational Therapist. - Hygiene is of utmost importance.
+Disposable gloves and aprons will be worn by staff when assisting a pupil.
+Hand washing is expected.
+The changing area will be left clean. - Body fluids Urine, faeces, blood and vomit will be cleaned up immediately and disposed of safely using medical bins or double bagging. - Soiled children's clothing with be bagged to go home staff will not rinse it. - Other children will be kept away from the affected area until the incident has been completely dealt with. - All staff maintain high standards of personal hygiene, and will take all practicable steps to prevent and control the spread of infection.

+School and Staff Responsibilities

+- The management of all children with intimate care needs will be carefully planned.
+Where possible this planning will take place prior to the child starting school and will involve parents and multi-agency colleagues, plus the child themselves where appropriate. - Staff who provide intimate care are trained to do so (including Child Protection, and Moving and Handling where appropriate) and fully aware of best practice. - There is careful communication with any pupil who requires intimate care in line with their preferred means of communication to discuss needs and preferences - Staff will be supported to adapt their practice in relation to the needs of individual children taking into account developmental changes. - Staff will react to accidents in a calm and sympathetic manner. - Careful consideration will be given to individual situations to determine how many adults should be present during intimate care procedures.
 Generally it is acceptable for one pupil to be cared for by one adult unless there is a sound reason for having more adults present.
 Eg heavy soiling where cleaning of intimate areas may be required.
-In such a case, the reasons will be documented. - When dealing with intimate care it is imperative that another staff member is aware of where the intimate care is taking place, what intimate care is required and who with.
-This should be communicated in a sensitive way. - Intimate care should only be dealt with by staff.
-No volunteers should be asked to deal with or assist with intimate care issues.
+In such a case, the reasons will be documented.